stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

         this.uniqueId = 'com.linkedin-' + this.state.userId;
         this.name = "LinkedIn Account of %s".format(this.state.userName);
         this.description = "This is your LinkedIn account";
     }

     /*
-    A query function called "get_profile"
-    The "get_" prefix indicates this is a query, not an action

-    LinkedIn's API used to return more information.
-    Unfortunately, we can only obtain the user's name with the latest API.
-    */
-    get_profile() {
-        /*
-        Tp.Helpers.Http provides wrappers for the nodejs http APIs with a Promise interface.
-        In this case an HTTP GET request is sent to PROFILE_URL with the options including the auth information and the expected output type, and then returns a Promise of the response.
-        */
-        return Tp.Helpers.Http.get(PROFILE_URL, {
-            useOAuth2: this,
-            accept: 'application/json' }).then((response) => {
-            const parsed = JSON.parse(response);

-            return [{ formatted_name: parsed.localizedFirstName + ' ' + parsed.localizedLastName }];
-        });
-    }

-    /*